Italy PM sees no impact on government from Berlusconi trials

-ROME Italian center-left Prime Minister Enrico Letta declared on Thursday that a series of criminal trials involving center-right leader Silvio Berlusconi would have no impact on the functioning of the coalition government between their two parties.
+ROME Italian centre-left Prime Minister Enrico Letta declared on Thursday that a series of criminal trials involving centre-right leader Silvio Berlusconi would have no impact on the functioning of the coalition government between their two parties.

 "I see the government as stable and focused on its objectives and I don't believe there will be any kind of consequence from external issues," he said at a news conference with foreign journalists in Rome.